History of JetBlue in Timeline

 October 25, 2016: JetBlue Invests in JetSuiteX

-On October 25, 2016, JetBlue made a minority equity investment in JetSuiteX, also gaining a seat on JetSuite's board of directors.
+On October 25, 2016, JetBlue made a minority equity investment in the airline JSX (then branded as JetSuiteX), gaining a seat on JetSuite's board of directors.

-In November 2016, JetBlue painted one of their Airbus A320 aircraft, N763JB, in a 1960s retrojet livery, dubbed "What's Old is Blue Again".
-The livery's maiden flight was on Friday, from New York JFK to Palm Springs.
+In November 2016, JetBlue painted one of its Airbus A320 aircraft, N763JB, with a 1960s retrojet livery, named "What's Old is Blue Again."
+The first flight was from New York JFK to Palm Springs.

-July 2017: JetBlue to Develop Terminal at JFK
+July 2017: JetBlue Seeks to Develop a Terminal at JFK

-In July 2017, JetBlue announced it was taking qualifications to develop a terminal at JFK that would occupy terminal 5 but also the space of terminals 6 and 7.
+In July 2017, JetBlue announced it was taking qualifications to develop a terminal at JFK Airport that would occupy the space of terminals 5, 6, and 7.

-In April 2018, JetBlue announced their return to Ontario International Airport in southern California after ten years, as well as new service to Steamboat Springs in Colorado, and Bozeman in Montana.
+In April 2018, JetBlue announced its return to Ontario International Airport in southern California after a ten-year absence, along with new service to Steamboat Springs in Colorado and Bozeman in Montana.

 2018: JetBlue Travel Products Established

-In 2018, JetBlue Airways established JetBlue Travel Products as a subsidiary to expand its offerings beyond air travel and enhance the overall travel experience for its customers.
+In 2018, JetBlue Airways established JetBlue Travel Products (later known as Paisly) to expand its offerings beyond air travel, specializing in non-air products.

 2018: JetBlue Holds 10% of JetSuiteX